 Free Museum Admission for Hartford Residents

-Through a partnership with the City of Hartford and our longtime corporate partner Aetna, the Wadsworth Atheneum is proud to announce that admission to the museum is now free for Hartford residents every day the museum is open!
+Through a partnership with the City of Hartford and our longtime corporate partner Aetna, the Wadsworth is proud to offer free admission to the museum to all Hartford residents every day the museum is open!

 How do I know if I am eligible for Wadsworth Welcome?